brodev3/antidetect/README.md

 ### Proxy

 You can use a proxy for each profile.
+Available options:
+- set proxy,
+- delete proxy, will be use real IP.

 The browser supports two types of proxy servers - https and socks5.

 Proxies with authorization (with login and password) are also supported.
 Changing browser time zone and languages depending on proxy.